How to Prepare Your Home for Summer

 Use Window Shades or Trees for Smart Shading

-Sunlight streaming through east- and west-facing windows can really heat up your home.
-Use blinds, and curtains, or plant a tree to block out the sun during the hottest parts of the day.
+Sunlight streaming through east- and west-facing windows and doors can really heat up your home.
+Use blinds and curtains, or plant a tree to block out the sun during the hottest parts of the day.
 It is a simple way to keep rooms cooler without touching the thermostat.

 Install a Programmable Thermostat